nazandre/thesis/centrality/README.md

 VisibleSim + Centrality-based leader algorithms
 ================================

-We propose a collection of distributed centrality-based leader algorithms, namely the k-BFS SumSweep, ABC-Center and PC2LE (Probabilistic-Counter based
+This folder provides codes and scripts used for the evaluation of our work on network centrality.

-Central-Leader Election).
+In this thesis, we proposed a collection of distributed centrality-based leader algorithms, namely the k-BFS SumSweep, ABC-Center and PC2LE (Probabilistic-Counter based Central-Leader Election).
+We compare our algorithms to existing ones.

 ## Associated publications